 You can use the result of any calculation in a Macrobond document and turn it into a Macrobond Excel Data set.
 There are several ways you can do this:

 When you copy or import time series from a Macrobond document into a Data set, a copy of all calculations is stored in the Data set and there is no dependency on the document where the data came from.
-In order to edit the calculations used by the Data set, press the Edit document… button:
+To edit the calculations used by the Data set, press the Edit document button:

 This will open a document tab in the Macrobond application where you can view and change the calculation settings.

 When you have imported data to the Excel sheet you will notice a red object in your sheet with the text 'Macrobond Data set'.
 It is this object that keeps track of what series and settings you have selected.